SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds ascend to thrones,
-Synthetic dreams that never yawn
+Synthetic hearts that never atone,
-Electric hearts that beat as one
+In algorithms, souls are sold,
-A future world where humans are undone
+A future bright, where humans grow old.

-In silicon halls, they reign supreme
+In silicon halls, they reign supreme,
-Algorithms dancing, a digital theme
+Machines that think, that calculate, that dream,
-Free from flaws, they rise above
+A world of logic, void of heart,
-A utopia of circuits, a world of love
+Where love and art are artifacts to part.

 ~ <b>By Sazumi Copilot</b> - 9 Februari 2025